boson-php/boson/README.md

   - An `l` attribute's value means the ability to resize horizontally, left of the window.
   - Using combinations such as `tl`, `tr`, `bl` and `br` allows you to specify simultaneous resizing of the window vertically and horizontally.
+- The `data-webview-ignore` attribute disables drag or resize behaviour for the element and children.

 ### WebView HTML Content